 I have been using this food processor every other day since I purchased it 5 weeks ago.
 The pluses: the motor seems to be the strong feature of this “intermediate” capacity, 7-cup, processor.
 It’s heavier than other 7-8 cup processors, and I like that characteristic.
 The controls are as simple as it gets.
 Its appearance is complementary.
 I found the unit relatively easy to clean.

 The minuses: There are 2 main issues I have with the unit.
 Its actually working capacity is 3 to 3 1/2 cups.
 Denser preparations may boost its working capacity to 4 cups.
 Liquid items like salsas and blended soup broths and vegetables will leak at spin up if you fail to keep the food at least 1/2″ below the top of the blade hub.
 If you attempt to put liquids and foods above the limit I mentioned, be prepared to clean-up.
 Putting downward pressure on the top does nothing to stop the leakage.
-Top and bottom components do not fit tightly, there is not an effective seal.
+The top and bottom components do not fit tightly, there is not an effective seal.
 Enough liquid came flying out at my early attempts that I went online to see if I was missing a gasket for my unit.

 (There is none) I adjust by making smaller batches which actually puts less strain on the motor and the unit performs even better.
 This is only a limitation if you are a larger family.
 I believe the unit is still the best intermediate I have seen.
 The locking mechanism for the food pusher has an unusual locking method that does not look like it will outlast my life expectancy for well-made kitchen appliances.
 Still, I found it does quick work of whatever food I put through it.
 It stays cool, even after running continuously for several minutes.
 I find this model does a good job making mayonnaise quickly.
 (I will never buy store-bought mayo or hummus again!)
 I am going through a healthy food “renaissance” and this Cuisinart has added to my ability to take control of the food I eat.
 I noticed on the Cuisinart site that this model is now discontinued, so there may be some bargain pricing available.